medavox/articles/Toki Pona Retool.md

 No conflation between size/height/importance, simplicity/good;
     remove the common human fallacy of spatial-social equality double-meanings
+### 'Suli':

-* 'Suli':
+* new meanings:
+*mod* big, tall, long, adult, important vt	enlarge, lengthen n	size
 * remove 'important' meaning from 'suli'.
     - Not all big things are important, not all small things aren't
 * remove 'heavy' meaning from 'suli'
     - rolling importance, size and weight into one word is a major source of confusion

 * remove 'simple' meaning from 'pona'
 * remove 'divine' meaning from 'sewi'
 * remove 'lower part' meaning from 'noka'. replace with 'noka pini' = leg ending